-This study demonstrates the feasibility of analysing fallout radionuclides 239Pu and 240Pu as a tool to assess soil degradation processes in tropical Africa.
-Interpreting 239+240Pu activity and inventories in soils and organic layers, we assessed soil 405 redistribution rates along three pristine forests catenae and in two cropland catchments in the White Nile-Congo rift region.
-239+240Pu inventories in forest did not follow a topography related distribution, which points at minor soil erosion.
-In contrast, cropland sites show signs for substantial soil erosion and sedimentation that exceeds 40 cm over a period of 55 years.
-However, the selection of an appropriate reference is critical due to a potential 239+240Pu inventory reduction associated with cropland use other than water erosion.
-Very high intra-slope variability of the 239+240Pu inventories in cropland was found (coefficient of 410 variation up to 67%) with sites of pronounced sedimentation in close distance to highly eroded sites, potentially a result of soil cover dynamics due to smallholder farming structures with small fields and individual management.
+This study demonstrates the usability of fallout radionuclides 239Pu and 240Pu as a tool to assess soil degradation processes in Tropical Africa.
+Interpreting 239+240Pu activity and inventories in soils and organic layers, we assessed soil redistribution rates along three pristine forests catena and in two cropland catchments in the White Nile-Congo rift region.
+239+240Pu inventories in forest did not follow a topography related distribution, indicative for little to no soil erosion.
+In contrast, cropland sites show 365 signs for substantial soil erosion and sedimentation that exceeds 40 cm over a period of 55 years.
+However, the selection of an appropriate reference is critical due to a potential 239+240Pu inventory reduction by harvest erosion in root crop dominated cropland systems.
+Very high intra-slope variability of the 239+240Pu inventories in cropland was found (coefficient of variation up to 67%) with sites of pronounced sedimentation in close distance to highly eroded sites, potentially a result of soil cover 370 dynamics due to smallholder farming structures with small fields and individual management.
 Keeping smallholder farming structures active is essential to mitigate soil degradation in the region, also under current agricultural intensification efforts.
-Particularly in regions with limited infrastructure and challenging monitoring conditions, 239+240Pu based soil redistribution analysis can shed light on the pace of soil degradation, which remains a major challenge for future food security 415 in tropical Africa.
+Particularly in regions with limited infrastructure and challenging monitoring conditions, 239+240Pu based soil redistribution analysis can shed light on the pace of soil degradation, which remains a major challenge for future food security in Tropical Africa.

-Data availability
+375 Data availability

-The data is available within the project TropSOC database publication:

-Doetterl, S., Asifiwe, R. K., Baert, G., Bamba, F., Bauters, M., Bukombe, B., Cadisch, G., Cizungu, L., Cooper, M., Hoyt, A., Kabaske, C., Kalbitz, K., Kidinda, K. L., Maier, A., Mainka, M., Mayrock, J., Muhindo, D., Mujinya, B., Mukotanyi, S. M.,

-420 Nabahungu, L., Reichenbach, M., Rewald, B., Six, J., Stegmann, A., Summerauer, L., Unseld, R., van Oost, K., Verheyen, K., Vogel, C., Wilken, F., and Fiener, P.: Organic matter cycling along geochemical, geomorphic and disturbance gradients in forests and cropland of the African Tropics - Project TropSOC DATABASE_v1.0., Earth System Science Data Discussions, https://doi.org/10.5194/essd-2021-73, 2021a.
+The data will be made available within the framework of the TropSOC database publication: Doetterl, S., Asifiwe, R.K., Bamba, F., Bukombe, B., Cooper, M., Hovt, A., Kidinda, K.L., Maier, A., Mainka, M., Mavrock, J., Muhindo, D., Mukotanvi, S.M., Nabahungu, L., Reichenbach, M., Stegmann, A., Summerauer, L., Unseld, R., Wilken, F., Fiener, P.: Organic matter cycling along geochemical, geomorphic and disturbance gradients in vegetation and soils of African tropical forests and cropland - Project TropSOC DATABASE v1.0, SOIL DISCUSSIONS (in preparation).